iotshaman/shaman-website-compiler/README.md

 - **path:** URL path for the file (for example, "blog/").
 - **name:** The name of the property in your query results that represents your URL (filename).
 For example, if you have a query that returns blog objects, and each blog object has a property called "routeUrl", you could use this for the "name" property.
 When the compiler runs, each blog item would create a new HTML page with the URL (filename) matching the value in "routeUrl".

-Finally, add a query (see "Database Queries") to your file model's "shaman.query" array, and set the "dynamic" property on the query to "true".
+Finally, add a query (see [Database Queries](#database-queries)) to your file model's "shaman.query" array, and set the "dynamic" property on the query to "true".

 ### Database Queries

 Your file model can define as many queries as you would like.
-This requires you to have configured a database adapter (see "Database Adapters"), and to have an existing storage solution, like a [json-repo](https://www.npmjs.com/package/json-repo) or Mongo DB.
+This requires you to have configured a database adapter (see [Database Adapters](#database-adapters)), and to have an existing storage solution, like a [json-repo](https://www.npmjs.com/package/json-repo) or Mongo DB.
 Once you have configured your database adapter, you can create queries.
 Below is the interface for queries (please note, each query adapter has different requirements for how to use these properties):

 ```ts
 export interface IQueryModel {